vmtk/vmtk-old-website/index.md

 ## News

-### Mar 3, 2012: vmtk 1.0.0 released!
+### Mar 4, 2012: vmtk 1.0.0 released!

 vmtk 1.0.0 has been released!
-Get the source code on [Github](https://github.com/vmtk/vmtk) or download Mac or Windows binaries, see the [Install](/Main/Installation/) page for details.
+Get the source code on [Github](https://github.com/vmtk/vmtk), download the [zipped source](https://github.com/vmtk/vmtk/tags) or download Mac or Windows binaries.
+See the [Install](/Main/Installation/) page for details.
+(Last minute note: Windows binaries will be uploaded on May 7)

+For a list of changes, see the [commit logs](https://github.com/vmtk/vmtk/compare/v0.9.0...v1.0.0).

 A special thanks to Sara Zanchi and Valentina Rossi for their contribution to this release.
-For a list of changes, see the [commit logs](https://github.com/vmtk/vmtk/compare/v0.9.0...v1.0.0).

 ### Mar 12, 2012: New code and tutorial on digital removal of cerebral aneurysms in vmtkApps.